MicrosoftDocs/memdocs/memdocs/intune/protect/tenant-attach-intune.md

   - **Configuration Manager** - The following environments are supported:

-    - **Configuration Manager technical preview 2005 or later** - Support for Intune Endpoint detection and response policies was added with this technical preview version.
+    - **Configuration Manager technical preview 2003 or later** - Support for Intune Endpoint detection and response policies was added with the technical preview version 2003.

     - **Configuration Manager current branch version 2002 or later** - If you use Configuration Manager with version 2002 you must install the in-console update **Configuration Manager 2002 Hotfix (KB4563473)**.
 This update enables support in Configuration Manager 2002 for using endpoint security policies.